LLNL/Abmarl/docs/src/tutorials/gridworld/maze_navigation.rst

        )
    }

-Now we can create the simulation from the maze file using the object registry.
+Now we can create the simulation from the maze file using the `object registry`.
 We must allow the navigation agent and the target agent to overlap since that is our done condition, and without it the simulation would never end.